Alluxio/alluxio/docs/en/operation/Performance-Tuning.md

 ### Metadata Sync

-If the content on the UFS are modified without going through Alluxio, Alluxio needs to sync its metadata with the UFS to reflect those changes in Alluxio namespace.
+If the content on the UFS is modified without going through Alluxio, Alluxio needs to sync its metadata with the UFS to reflect those changes in Alluxio namespace.
 The cost of metadata sync scales linearly with the number of files in the directory that is being synced.
 If metadata sync operation happens frequently on large directories, more threads may be allocated to speed up this process.
 Two configurations are relevant here.